5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 2. Is Toilet Duck toilet bowl cleaner safe for septic tanks?

-According to its manufacturer SC Johnson, Toilet Duck is safe for use on septic systems.
-It does not contain bleach or any harsh chemical.
+According to its manufacturer, SC Johnson, Toilet Duck is safe for use on septic systems.
+It does not contain bleach or any harsh chemicals.

 3. Is vinegar safe for septic systems?